 Industry Report - Industry Investment Chapter

 The UK Computer Game Publishing industry has a medium level of capital intensity.
 Game publishers typically have reasonably high wage costs, as the publishing process requires human capital to a large extent.
-The roles of a publisher including producing, translating and marketing games are all highly dependent on skilled labour.
+The roles of a publisher, including producing, translating and marketing games, are all highly dependent on skilled labour.
 Producing games involves monitoring the progress of game developers and managing budgets.
 IBISWorld estimates publishers in the industry operate with a capital-to-labour ratio of 1:7.94 in 2013-14, which means that for every £1 spent on capital, publishers will spend £7.94 on wages.

 The industry does incur capital costs in the form of computers and other telecommunication costs... purchase to read more